Maria Artunduaga

 “I would say that resilience is just as important as innovation: Every obstacle — regulatory, financial, or technical — is a learning opportunity, and trusting your team and asking for support early on makes all the difference,” Artunduaga told VentureWell.

-Under her leadership, Samay has grown from a startup with one prototype to a global leader in medical innovation with 12 patents and six pending approval.
-The company won Colombia’s Best Startup 2025 and the MedTech Innovation 2025 award, and was included on Forbes’s list of “100 Startups to Watch in Colombia.”
+Under her leadership, Samay has grown from a startup with one prototype to a global leader in medical innovation with 18 patents and 19 pending approval.
+The company won Colombia’s Best Startup (2025, 2026), ATS Success Story (2025), the Global MedTech Innovator Award (2024), and was included on Inc. Magazine’s Female Founder List (2025) and Bloomberg’s 100 Innovators in LatAm (2024).
 Artunduaga has also received over 50 prizes for her groundbreaking work as a physician-scientist and inventor.